fwiko/discord-minecraft/README.md

 ## Setup

 Once up an running and the above requirements are met.
-Follow these steps to get the cog fully set up in your guild.
+Follow these steps to get the cog/extension fully set up in your guild.

 ### Setting up to work with your server